- The John Carroll School Mission

 French Honor Society - Students must be in the third semester of French (French 2-Semester 1), have a 90 in French in the semester of nomination, have no average lower than 80 in any other major subject, and continue the study of French while they are John Carroll students.

-German Honor Society - Students must have completed two years of German or place in a third-year class, have a 90 in German, and maintain an overall average of 85.
+German Honor Society - Students must have completed three years of German or place in a third-year class, have a 90 in German, and maintain an overall average of 85.
 Students not enrolled in German 4 may not vote or hold office in the society and are not eligible for the senior award in German.

 Spanish Honor Society – Students must have a semester average of 90 in Spanish for three consecutive semesters and continue the study of Spanish while they are John Carroll students.